Senior Dog Food - A Feeding Guide

 Should all older dogs eat senior dog food?

 There is no one best dog food for older dogs.
-Evaluate your dog before making adjustments to its diet because every dog, more so an ageing one needs a different nutritional strategy.
-Just because your dog is in its golden years does not automatically qualify him for senior dog diet.
+Evaluate your dog before making adjustments to its diet because every dog, more so an ageing one has a different nutritional strategy.

 What’s the #1 cause of food-related illness in senior dogs?

-Obesity is the #1 cause of chronic disease and premature death in dogs.
+Obesity is the number 1 cause of chronic disease and premature death in dogs.
 Even worse, dogs affected by obesity are more prone to arthritis, diabetes, high blood pressure, and cancer.
 Pancreatitis, a condition whereby the pancreas becomes inflamed is likewise linked to high dietary fat intake as well.